tejaskash/MalariaDetection/README.md

 # Deep Learning For Medical Images
 Using Deep Learning to detect malaria in thin blood smears.
-Through this repository you can learn how to train your own machine learning model using keras and tensorflow to detect malaria in images of blood semars.
+Through this repository you can learn how to train your own machine learning model using keras and tensorflow to detect malaria in images of blood smears.

-Malaria is a disease caused by the plasmodium parasite, which is a vector borne disease transmitted by the anopheles mosquito.
+Malaria is typically found in tropical and subtropical climates where the parasites can live.
+The World Health Organization (WHO) states that, in 2016, there were an estimated 216 million cases of malaria in 91 countries.
+In the United States, the Centers for Disease Control and Prevention (CDC) report 1,700 cases of malaria annually.
+Most cases  malaria develop in people who travel to countries where malaria is more common<sup><a href = "https://www.healthline.com/health/malaria" target = "_blank">[1]</a></sup>.

 ## Download the dataset